-Your SMA actuators usually operate by the principles of tension, compression, bending or torsion.
-Here, each case of your application requires various technical parameters, such as forces or actuation paths.
-In addition, often restrictions apply to your components relating to geometry or the environmental and use conditions.
+Your shape memory alloy actuators usually operate by the principles of tension, compression, bending or torsion where each case of your application requires various technical parameters, such as forces or actuation paths.
+Furthermore, restrictions may also apply to your components relating to geometry or the environmental and use conditions.
 In case of actuators based on SMA, you can benefit not only from different activation principles but also from their combination and superposition.
 Intelligently combined, extremely complex systems with several motors, transmissions or brakes may be converged into a single system.
-This is the reason why many people often seem amazed how simple solutions based on SMA can be.
+This is the reason why many people often seem amazed how simple solutions based on shape memory alloys can be.

-Together with you, we will first choose suitable semi-finished products and components or work out a suitable system together.
+In cooperation with you, we will first choose suitable semi-finished products and components or work out a suitable system together.
 Which component you use, depends entirely on the function you are looking for in your product.
-May you be looking for tensile actuators, compression actuators or rather torsional or bending actuators?
+Are you looking for tensile actuators, compression actuators or rather torsional or bending actuators?
 You will find out in the SMA course which semi-finished product or which component you should ideally use in which case.

-Download your SMA course right now, to gain a better understanding of SMA and better perceive your potential applications.
+Download your free SMA course right now, to gain a better understanding of SMA and its potential.

 Design of SMA

-The design process with SMA requires a high degree of experience and know-how about handling SMA.
-Therefore, it has proven very helpful to inform us in detail already at an early stage about your project – this is precisely the situation for which we have developed our requirements questionnaire.
-It will help you to save costs and effort and at the same time is essential for us to be able to meet your expectations: Only this way can we ensure targeted development results which in turn achieves visible commitment within your development department.
-Side-by-side along with you, we will be able to develop innovative SMA solutions with a successful outcome.
+The design process with shape memory alloys requires a high degree of experience and know-how in handling shape memory alloys.
+Therefore, it has proven very helpful to advise us at an early stage in detail about your project – which is why we created the requirements questionnaire.
+It will save you a lot of trouble and costs and at the same time it is essential for us in order to be able to meet your expectations: It’s the only way we can we can ensure targeted development results which in turn will result in visible commitment within your development department.
+Working closely together we will be able to develop innovative shape memory alloy solutions with a successful outcome.